top of page

 The name Mary Anning looms large in the history of paleontology.
 She made groundbreaking fossil discoveries along England’s Jurassic Coast, transforming our understanding of prehistoric life.
 Anning’s work helped lay the foundation for modern paleontology and reshaped scientific debates about Earth’s history.

-In the early 19th century, Anning and her brother combed the cliffs and beaches of Lyme Regis to find and sell fossils to support her family.
-Over the course of her life, Anning’s intelligence and tenacity led her to discover several astonishing, new marine vertebrates including:
+In the early 19th century, Anning and her brother combed the cliffs and beaches of Lyme Regis.
+They sought out fossils to sell and support their family.
+Over the years, Anning’s intelligence and determination led her to discover several astonishing marine vertebrates:

-• Ichthyosaurs: In 1810-1811 when she was only 12 years old, Anning and her brother Joseph uncovered the first complete ichthyosaur skeleton.
-This marine reptile roamed oceans 200 million years ago.
-Astonishingly, this specimen included fish bones in its stomach, offering early insights into ancient food chains.
+• Ichthyosaurs: In 1810-1811, when she was only 12 years old, Anning and her brother Joseph uncovered the first complete ichthyosaur skeleton.
+This marine reptile roamed the oceans 200 million years ago.
+Remarkably, this specimen contained fish bones in its stomach, providing early insights into ancient food chains.

-• Plesiosaurs: About a decade later, Anning’s most famous find was a nearly complete Plesiosaurus skeleton, a long-necked “sea dragon” It was this find that caused the scientific community to properly recognize the paleontological value of the fossils recovered by Anning and her family.
+• Plesiosaurs: About a decade later, Anning discovered a nearly complete Plesiosaurus skeleton.
+This long-necked “sea dragon” was crucial in helping the scientific community recognize the paleontological value of the fossils Anning and her family had collected.

-• Pterosaurs: In 1828, Anning discovered a flying reptile nanmed Dimorphodon.
-This pterosaur was the first ever discovered outside Germany.
+• Pterosaurs: In 1828, Anning discovered a flying reptile named Dimorphodon.
+This find marked the first pterosaur ever discovered outside Germany.

-• Coprolites and Ink Sacs: Anning identified fossilized feces (coprolites) and belemnite ink sacs, linking them to ancient marine ecosystems
+• Coprolites and Ink Sacs: Anning also identified fossilized feces, known as coprolites, and belemnite ink sacs.
+These findings linked different elements of ancient marine ecosystems.

-• In 1829 Anning excavated a fossil fish called Squaloraja, that is an evolutionary link between sharks and rays.
+• In 1829, Anning excavated a fossil fish called Squaloraja.
+This fish represents an evolutionary link between sharks and rays.

 Ichthyosaurus anningae Photo credit: Dean Lomax